Franjo Tuđman: Post-war policy

 In 1995 parliamentary elections were held that resulted in a victory of HDZ with 75 out of 127 seats in the parliament.
 Tuđman named Zlatko Mateša the 6th prime minister, who formed the first peacetime government of independent Croatia.
 The elections were held in conjunction with local elections in Zagreb, which were won by the opposition parties.
-Tuđman refused to provide a formal confirmation to the proposed Mayor of Zagreb, which led to the Zagreb crisis.
+Tuđman refused to provide a formal confirmation to the proposed mayor of Zagreb, which led to the Zagreb crisis.
 In 1996 a large demonstration was held in Zagreb in response to revoking broadcasting license to Radio 101, a radio station that was critical towards the ruling party.

 Treatment of the media brought criticism from some international organizations.
 Notably, the Feral Tribune, a weekly Croatian political and satirical newspaper magazine, was subjected to several lawsuits and criminal charges from government officials as well as being forced to pay a tax usually reserved for pornographic magazines.

 Some opposition parties in Croatia advocated the view that, far from Europeanising Croatia, Tuđman was responsible for its "Balkanisation" and that during his presidency, he acted like a despot.
 Other parties, for instance the Croatian Party of Rights, argued that Tuđman was not radical enough in his defence of the Croatian state.

 Croatia became a member of the Council of Europe on 6 November 1996.
 On 15 June 1997 Tuđman won the presidential elections with 61.4% of the votes, ahead of Zdravko Tomac and Vlado Gotovac, and was re-elected to a second five-year term.
 Marina Matulović-Dropulić became the Mayor of Zagreb having won the 1997 local elections, which formally ended the Zagreb crisis.

 In January 1998 Eastern Slavonia was officially reintegrated into Croatia.
-In February 1998 Tuđman was re-elected as President of HDZ.
+In February 1998 Tuđman was re-elected as president of HDZ.
 The beginning of the year was marked by a large syndical protest in Zagreb, due to which the government adopted legislation regulating public gatherings and demonstrations in April.

 After the war, Tuđman controversially suggested that the remains of those killed during the Yugoslav death march of Nazi collaborators be brought and laid to rest at Jasenovac, an idea he later abandoned.
 This idea included burying Ustaša troops, anti-fascist Partisans and all civilians together and was inspired by General Francisco Franco's Valle de los Caídos.
+Previously he had appointed Ustaše official Vinko Nikolic to the Croatian Parliament and his administration named multiple streets after Ustaše politician Mile Budak.
+He also appointed former Ustaše official Ivo Rojnica as Ambassador to Argentina but after some controversy he was replaced.

 In 1998 Tuđman claimed that his program of national reconciliation had prevented a civil war in Croatia during the collapse of Yugoslavia.